pyeventsourcing/esdbclient/README.md

 assert stream_position == None
 ```

 This method takes an optional argument `timeout` which is a float that sets
 a deadline for the completion of the gRPC operation.

+### Append event

+The client has an `append_event()` method, which can be used to append
+a single new event to a "stream".

+Three arguments are required, `stream_name`, `expected_position`
+and `event`.

+This method works in the same way as `append_events()`,
+with the exception that `event` is expected to a single `NewEvent`.

+This method takes an optional argument `timeout` which is a float that sets
+a deadline for the completion of the gRPC operation.